 -

-Evaluating a child's cognitive abilities and academic skills to assist with transition to high school
+Evaluating one's cognitive abilities and academic skills to assist with transition to high school

 Learning Assessment